Monday the 23rd of April

 I get each dog backed into a corner of the small room, so they are forced to give in and of course they are aware that breakfast will be served straight afterwards so they can think of little else.
 Racey comes in last.
 He is under the impression that the toothbrush is a chew toy, so I have to battle it free from his teeth to brush here and there only to get it seized again – but I get done.
 This brushing pays dividends later in life as they get so used to it and inevitably the plaque piles up as they age, some more than others.
 For example we got Magnus at 1 1/2 years old and his teeth were already well limed up.
 Timmi, who is 10 this August and Magnus’s nephew, has PERFECT white teeth still, so I only go through the motions of cleaning him!
 So he’s not left out of the poultry tasting.
 Each dog can hardly wait for it to be his turn!

-and although the Whippets wouldn't mind if they never saw an Italian Greyhound ever again, they are very kind and give in to being "hotwater bottles" and wearing the little ones like "decorative shawls".
+The dogs mix well together, all sit/lie with each other and although the Whippets wouldn't mind if they never saw an Italian Greyhound ever again, they are very kind and give in to being "hotwater bottles" and wearing the little ones like "decorative shawls".

 Left, Dasher and Kris with Racey squeezed in at the back.
 Right, Nardo is chewing a bone beside tolerant "Uncle Magnus", temporarily disturbed by jealous Racey.
 We don't give bones when the guests are here as these can ruin the best of friendships in just seconds, but Nardo had found this one amongst all the toys!